tidalmigrations/tidalmigrations.github.io/pages/user guides/troubleshoot-ansibletower.md

 - Ensure you have spelt the tag names correctly, they are case sensitive.
 - Ensure you are using the correct logic methodology.

-To do a sanity check, you can do a similar query via the Tidal Migrations API directly for the tags and logic you have specified to ensure that the correct number of results are being returned.
+To do a sanity check, you can do a similar query via the Tidal API directly for the tags and logic you have specified to ensure that the correct number of results are being returned.

 ### Servers added do not match the configuration file criteria